MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

     size.X = GetViewWidth(e.Source);
     size.Y = GetViewHeight(e.Source);

-    // Call PseudoConsole API to inform buffer dimension update ResizePseudoConsole(m_hpc, size);
+    // Call pseudoconsole API to inform buffer dimension update ResizePseudoConsole(m_hpc, size);
 }
 ```

 ## Ending the Pseudoconsole Session

-To end the session, call the [**ClosePseudoConsole**](closepseudoconsole.md) function with the handle from the original PseudoConsole creation.
+To end the session, call the [**ClosePseudoConsole**](closepseudoconsole.md) function with the handle from the original pseudoconsole creation.
 Any attached client character-mode applications, such as the one from the [**CreateProcess**](https://msdn.microsoft.com/library/windows/desktop/ms682425) call, will be terminated when the session is closed.
 If the original child was a shell-type application that creates other processes, any related attached processes in the tree will also be terminated.